 An early release allows us to publish in all sorts of markets that we couldn't do in previous years.
-Most conventions are in the spring, and educational catalogues pull their content together to prepare for the upcoming school year.
-Most importantly, teachers typically purchase for their fall classes earlier in the spring, and now Blue Book is available for their preparation.
+Most conventions are in the spring, and educational catalogues pull their content together to prepare for the

 Blue Book has now been adapted for more effective use in classrooms.
 We took the educational content of our previous Blue Books and adapted them into specific units and a lesson plan strategy.
 Teachers and coaches of new students-as well as self-study students-will find this easy-to-follow sourcebook extremely efficient for learning policy debate.